 Bahrain Victorious wins team classification

-After three hard weeks, Team Bahrain Victorious was named winner of the team classification at the 108th Tour de France, celebrating three stage wins along the way.
+After three hard weeks, Team Bahrain Victorious was awarded as the winner of the team classification at the 108th Tour de France, getting to celebrate three stage wins on the way.
+As for the first edition of the Settimana Ciclistica Italiana, the riders in red and black also scored a nice success with Santiago Buitrago winning the KOM classification of the race.

-Throughout the next two and a half weeks this riding style was rewarded with three stage wins: Matej Mohoric soloed to win two transitional stages and Dylan Teuns won a tough, rainy stage in the Alps.
-The battle for the KOM classification led to climbing sprints, with Wout Poels only losing the polka dot jersey on the last climb to overall winner Tadej Pogacar.
-Sonny Colbrelli frequently scoried points in the intermediate sprints; finishing two brutal mountain stages in 2nd and 3rd respectively, he delivered a brilliant performance.
+Throughout the next two and a half weeks this attacking style of riding was rewarded with three stage wins: Matej Mohoric soloed to wins in two transitional stages with Dylan Teuns winning a tough stage in the Alps, securing the win with a courageous descent in the pouring rain.
+The battle for the KOM classification also made for great entertainment and sprints on categorized climbs, with Wout Poels only losing the polka dot jersey on the last climb to overall winner Tadej Pogacar.
+Sonny Colbrelli was scoring points in the intermediate sprints frequently but could not find the pace to compete in the bunch sprints as well.
+But by finishing two brutal mountain stages in 2nd and 3rd respectively, he still delivered some brilliant performances.

-Whilst the most valuable success for Team Bahrain Victorious was the win in the team classification, as the best-placed rider in the overall standings, Pello Bilbai finished the 108th Tour de France in 9th place, with Wout Poels following in 16th and Dylan Teuns in 17th.
-Matej Mohoric clocked up the most as kilometers in breakaways throughout this edition of the Tour de France.
-The team rank 3rd in prize money for the tour.
+Probably the most valuable success for Team Bahrain Victorious was the win in the team classification.
+Again the attacking style of racing paid off - as did the width and quality of the line-up that allowed the team to contest for wins without its captain just as much.
+As the best-placed rider in the overall standings, Pello Bilbai finished the 108th Tour de France in 9th place, with Wout Poels following in 16th and Dylan Teuns in 17th.
+And as for the price money won throughout the tour, Team Bahrain Victorious als slotted in in 3rd.
+And on another note, Matej Mohoric was the rider who had spent the most kilometers in breakaways throughout this edition of the Tour de France.

-Sadly, Team Bahrain Victorious missed out on a stage win at the first edition of the Settimana Ciclistica Italiana, a five-stage race held on the island of Sardegna.
-Jonathan Milan got closest when he finished a stage in 2nd in a photo finish, and Mark Padun finished the highly demanding 4th stage in 5th place.
-Colombian climber Santiago Buitrago made good use of these climbs to take over the KOM jersey and defend it on the last day of racing.
-Bahrain Victorious finished the race in 2nd position.
+As for the first edition of the Settimana Ciclistica Italiana, a five-stage race held on the island of Sardegna, Team Bahrain Victorious missed out on a stage win.
+Jonathan Milan got closest when he finished a stage in 2nd in a photo finish, and Mark Padun finished the 4th stage in 5th place.
+That 4th stage was the most demanding stage of the race, and Colombian climber Santiago Buitrago made good use of these climbs to take over the KOM jersey and defend it on the last day of racing.
+As for the team classification, Bahrain Victorious finished the race in 2nd.

 108TH TOUR DE FRANCE, TEAM CLASSIFICATION: